Svinetc/telebotec/README.md

-I want to understand how Github works first step is creating privat key
+I want to understand how Github works first step is creating private key